 Literally anytime.
 The fish are ravenous eaters and especially in the canals, the competition is fierce for food so they are very aggressive.
 You’ll know instantly if they’re there because your lure will get attacked immediately.

-Ugly Stick 7′ GX2 Inshore Rod for Spinning Reel (Redfish) – Best 7 foot Inshore Rod for Redfish 1
+Ugly Stick 7′ GX2 Inshore Rod AND Spinning Reel COMBO

 Best Line for Pacu?

-Twenty pounds four to 8 lb test is plenty for the smaller Pacu.
+Four to 8 lb test is plenty for the smaller Pacu.
 Though I rarely broke the line off, it was because my lures were long and the fish couldn’t reach the line to chew through it once hooked.
 A very thin wire leader would be perfect for this fish – which doesn’t seem to care what is moving through the water, it will eat it.
 Even bare hooks, I think I mentioned already.
+I noticed that if I bring them in very quickly (reeling quickly) they don’t have time to bite through the mono line.

 Best Pacu Hooks?